aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-security/read-only-presentatiom/_index.md

 > If a presentation with the **Read-Only** protection gets opened in an older Microsoft PowerPoint application—which does not support the recently introduced function—the **Read-Only** recommendation gets ignored (the presentation is opened normally).

-Aspose.Slides for Java allows you to set a presentation to **Read-Only**, which means users (after they open the presentation) see the **Read-Only** recommendation.
+Aspose.Slides for Node.js via Java allows you to set a presentation to **Read-Only**, which means users (after they open the presentation) see the **Read-Only** recommendation.
 This sample code shows you how to set a presentation to **Read-Only** in Java using Aspose.Slides:

 ```javascript
     var pres = new  aspose.slides.Presentation();